Edge-Center/terraform-provider-edgecenter/docs/resources/instanceV2.md

 Required:

-- `type` (String) Available values are 'subnet', 'any_subnet', 'external', 'reserved_fixed_ip'
+- `type` (String) Available values are 'subnet', 'external', 'reserved_fixed_ip'.
+You can't create more than one interface on the same subnet

 Optional:

-- `existing_fip_id` (String)
-- `fip_source` (String) Indicates whether the floating IP for this subnet will be new or reused.
-Available values are "new" or "existing".
 - `is_default` (Boolean) This field determines whether this interface will be connected first.
 The first connected interface defines the default routing.
 If you change this attribute, the IP address of interfaces connected earlier than the selected new default interface will change, if the reserved IP address is not used in these interfaces.
+You must always have exactly one interface with set attribute 'is_default.'
 - `network_id` (String) Required if type is 'subnet' or 'any_subnet'.
 - `reserved_fixed_ip_port_id` (String) required if type is  'reserved_fixed_ip'
 - `subnet_id` (String) Required if type is 'subnet'.